Hasuzawa/Homepage/README.md

 # Homepage of Hasuzawa
 This is my [homepage]().
 This is not a collaborative project but I welcome ideas and suggestions.

 The website is a single page application written with React, Sass and standard HTML,CSS,JS.
+This website will be deprecated within a few months.

 For a structural overview of the website, please visit [the Wiki of this project](https://github.com/Hasuzawa/homepage/wiki/Overview).
 Alternatively, utilise the [official google plugin](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)